- Course Number:

 Addendum to Course Description

 Each student supplies his/her own clothing.
 Clothing should be loose and comfortable fitting for exercise.
 Shoes are mandatory and should be designed for indoor aerobic/cardiorespiratory exercise.
 General class format includes a warm-up prior to the cardiorespiratory conditioning segment, which comprises the majority of the class.
 Muscular endurance and strength exercises, stretches for flexibility and relaxation, and a cool-down are also performed.

 Intended Outcomes for the course

-- Improve overall physical conditioning through participation in Cardio Conditioning, including but not limited to improvements in cardiorespiratory fitness, muscle fitness, and flexibility.
+- Improve overall physical conditioning through participation in cardio conditioning-type activities, including but not limited to improvements in cardiorespiratory fitness, muscular fitness, and flexibility.

 - Perform safe and effective group and individual fitness exercises.